Willson Contreras Player Props: Cardinals vs. Reds

 Willson Contreras At The Plate

-- Contreras has picked up a hit in 27 of 48 games this year, with multiple hits 13 times.

-- He has hit a long ball in three games this year (6.3%), leaving the park in 2.5% of his trips to the plate.
+- In 6.1% of his games this year, he has hit a home run, and 2.5% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.